-The Puerto Rico Broadband Program will communicate federal environmental law and Build America Buy America (BABA) compliance requirements throughout the subgrantee selection process, including in discussion with prospective subgrantees, compliance materials, and post-award meetings with the selected subgrantee.
-The subgrantee compliance materials developed by the Puerto Rico Broadband Program will include guidance based on the BEAD NOFO and reference underlying regulations, such as the as the Federal Uniform Guidance for federal awards (2 CFR 200).
+The Puerto Rico Broadband Program will communicate federal environmental law and BABA compliance requirements throughout the subgrantee selection process, including in discussion with prospective subgrantees, compliance materials, and post-award meetings with the selected subgrantee.
+The subgrantee compliance materials developed by the Puerto Rico Broadband Program will include guidance based on the BEAD NOFO and reference underlying regulations, such as the as the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as codified in 2 C.F.R.
+Part 200 (Federal Uniform Guidance).
 All compliance materials will be published on the smartisland.pr.gov website for prospective subgrantees.

-It should be noted with regard to compliance with 2 CFR 200, that the Uniform Guidance expressly provides that agencies may adjust or provide exceptions to requirements under certain scenarios, one of which is in the event of fixed amount awards.
-Relying on this, the Department of the Treasury, in its Supplementary Broadband Guidance, provided exceptions from certain requirements for subrecipients of fixed amount subawards.
-13
+It should be emphasized that the Federal Uniform Guidance expressly provides that certain compliance exceptions, including an exception that allows to apply less restrictive requirements when making fixed amount awards, as defined thereunder.
+Relying on this exception, the U.S. Department of the Treasury (U.S. Treasury), in its Supplementary Broadband Guidance (Treasury Supplemental Broadband Guidance), provided exceptions from certain requirements for subrecipients of fixed amount subawards.